About

 - Colorado Opera Festival

-Concert highlights have included performances at Alice Tully Hall, Avery Fisher Hall, as a featured soloist with the esteemed Philadelphia Orchestra and with the Boston Pops under the baton of Alan Gilbert.
-Continuing her commitment to performing music of our times, Ms. Charney recently premiered Moshe Knoll’s Psalm 133 with the San Jose Chamber Orchestra under the baton of Barbara Day Turner, in a concert that also featured Kim D. Sherman’s oratorio (composed for Ms. Charney) Songbird and the Eagle.
-Upcoming performances will include further premieres of pieces by Michael Ching, Ms. Sherman and Mr. Knoll, whose Psalm 133 she recently sang in concert at the New Jersey Performing Arts Center, where she was also the soprano soloist in Beethoven’s Ninth Symphony.
-Ms. Charney made her Carnegie Hall debut in the spring of 2022 as a featured soloist in the new composite song cycle, Forgotten Voices.
+Recent years have included several notable debuts for Ms. Charney.
+She appeared with the acclaimed Dallas Symphony Orchestra in the spring of 2025 to a sold-out audience as the soprano soloist in the Verdi Requiem, as part of the stirring Defiant Requiem.
+She also made a debut with the Lviv National Philharmonic in the middle of the war in the spring of 2024, premiering two new pieces by Kim D. Sherman and Moshe Knoll.
+She made her Carnegie Hall debut in the spring of 2022 as a featured soloist in the new composite song cycle, Forgotten Voices.
+Other concert highlights have included performances at Alice Tully Hall, Avery Fisher Hall, as a featured soloist with the esteemed Philadelphia Orchestra and with the Boston Pops under the baton of Alan Gilbert.
+Continuing her commitment to performing music of our times, Ms. Charney premiered Mr. Knoll’s Psalm 133 with the San Jose Chamber Orchestra under the baton of Barbara Day Turner, in a concert that also featured Ms. Sherman’s oratorio (composed for Ms. Charney) Songbird and the Eagle.
+Recent performances have included further premieres of pieces by Nilo Alcala, Michael Ching, Ms. Sherman and Mr. Knoll, whose Psalm 133 she sang in concert at the New Jersey Performing Arts Center, where she was also the soprano soloist in Beethoven’s Ninth Symphony.

 Board of Directors